When it comes to decorating, some people are born with an eye for design and can pull a room together seamlessly.

 Now that we have that covered, we can break down what makes a well-designed room so great!

 A common concept that I run into is the idea that a small room needs small furniture.
 Not true!
 When we use small furniture, we work against the room.
 Small furniture makes a room look small and enclosed.
-Which is great when you have a large open area that you need to create smaller zones in.
+Which is great when you have a large open area where you need to create smaller zones in.
 You will also need more furniture to cover your needs.
 Then you find yourself cramming more and more in the room until it is cluttered and overwhelming.

 I recommend asking yourself a few questions first.
 What is the room used for?
 What are the staple furniture pieces that you need for the room to work?
 Is it seating for 4 people and a place to set drinks?
 Do you work in the same room or is it purely for entertainment?
 Instead of getting 4 small armchairs, try for 2 loveseats!
 Or combine a loveseat and 2 side chairs, which can also be used for when you are working.